 Some people who name-drop are narcissistic, says Campbell, as they’re more inclined to believe they are “unique and can only be understood by, or should associate with, other special or high-status people (or institutions),” as per the DSM-IV definition of narcissistic personality disorder.

 But the desire to name-drop most often comes from low self-esteem.
-“Name-dropping usually comes from a person who is uncomfortable, anxious, and doubting their own contribution to the situation,” says Liane Davey, an organizational psychologist and author of You First: Inspire Your Team to Grow Up, Get Along, and Get Stuff Done.
+“Name-dropping usually comes from a person who is uncomfortable, anxious, and doubting their own contribution to the situation,” says Liane Davey, an organizational psychology expert and author of You First: Inspire Your Team to Grow Up, Get Along, and Get Stuff Done.

 When we’re interacting with powerful people, we often compare our accomplishments to theirs and feel we come up short.
 To cope, we try to bring up our association with someone we think the powerful person will respect.